Lake Yeak Laom: Tourist activity

 Yak Loam is a popular tourist destination, taking only 10 minutes by car or tuktuk from Banlung town.
 The lake is encircled by a ring of forest, and the clear emerald water is used for swimming, with life-jackets provided.
 A 3-kilometer path circles around the lake, with a small museum offering insight into Tampuan culture.
 Handicraft stores selling souvenirs made by the hill tribes living nearby are found at the entrance, and ethnic costumes can be hired for photo shoots.
 The hill tribes also sell fresh honey combs, rice wine, dried beef, wild fruits and other snacks.
 The entrance fee is $0.25 for Cambodian nationals and $2 for international visits.
 Food can be brought from outside, or purchase from stalls.

 Protected area and management

 Before 1995, environmental impacts from litter and agricultural were increasing.
-That year, the provincial authority and the International Development Research Centre (UK) began environmental protection and education activities with the Tampuen community around the lake, with the community themselves taking over the project in 1997.
+That year, the provincial authority and the International Development Research Centre (UK) began environmental protection and education activities with the Tampuen community around the lake, with the community itself taking over the project in 1997.